Cloud-Drift/earthcube-community-talk-2023/slides/clouddrift.md

 ## Common Lagrangian analysis functions

+Tasks that are enabled by CloudDrift or on the roadmap:

+* Subsetting the data based on time, space, or other criteria
 * Computing per-trajectory statistics such as velocity, rotation, etc.
-* Subsetting the data based on time, space, or other criteria
+* Computing pair- or group-wise statistics such as dispersion, diffusivity, etc.
 * Casting to an Eulerian reference frame, i.e. geographical binning or temporal binning
 </section>